ralfhenze/railplan/README.md

 * the rail network is just within Germany (1 time zone)
-* a conncetion between two stations is always built of two tracks, one for each direction, no passing loops, no more than two parallel tracks
+* a connection between two stations is built of two tracks, one for each direction, no passing loops, no more than two parallel tracks
+* a connection between two stations is a straight line, no curves, no altitude differences
 * trains travel at constant speed of 150 km/h, no acceleration, no deceleration, no distinct high-speed-tracks and -trains
 * trains stop at each station on their way, no transit
 * no trains between 0:00 and 3:59